Haletran/ft-transcendence_template/README.md

 - TypeScript for type safety (both frontend and backend)
 - HOT reloading for development
 - API wrapper for the backend

+Tutorial on how to use it, will come soon...